 We recommend semiprivate for a more personal experience but with another student if possible because it is more motivating and educational to learn with other students of the same age and level.

-In the fall and winter, virtual classes are set up in 1.5 hour sessions each weekday.
+In the fall and winter, instructor lead in person classes are set up in 1 hour sessions each weekday.
 The intent of after-school programs is to have elementary and middle-school aged children form a community where they feel safe and have fun.
 They are also longer than our weekly sessions and include elements from our camps such as group games and video tutorials.
 School families may also choose to register for our other classes which meet less regularly, start at the top of the hour and may require more software.

-After-school sessions are offered Monday through Friday in virtual format for 1.5 hours.
+After-school sessions are offered Monday through Friday instructor lead in person format for 1 hour.
 During that time, we will introduce the topic and teach skills ranging from game development to web development.
 Students will be divided into age groups and do age-appropriate activities.

 Below is a sample of after-school times and topics: